lemanschik/nocode/STYLE.md

 The no code community has adopted the following conventions when reviewing code changes:

-When the change contains no code additions or modifications:
+When the change contains no code additions or modifications: Looks Good To Me

 ```
-LGTM # Looks Good To Me
+LGTM +1
 ```

-When the change includes code additions or modifications:
+When the change includes code additions or modifications: Code Is A Liability

 ```
-CIAL # Code Is A Liability
+CIAL -1
 ```

 > Change requests that fall into this category should be rejected immediately.